924973292/924973292.github.io/_pages/about.md

 Undergraduate Grades
 ------
-- 1/94(TOP 1%) in the School of Artificial Intelligence
+- 1/94 (TOP 1%) in the School of Artificial Intelligence,Dalian University of Technology

 Competitions and Honors
 ------